MONIFIRE/DREAM-WOMBO-BOT/README.md

-#how to use
+# how to use

-1. Intercept API data to get token from website : https://dream.ai/
+1.Intercept API data to get token from website : https://dream.ai/

 2.Your cookies or bot account